 Please do not make a big deal out of this.
 You can go on researching this topic for days and I can guarantee you one thing; at the end, you’ll be more confused than ever before.

-Some people say yes, some people say no… To vaccinate or not is a bigger concern to someone who has a huge flock of chickens.
+Some people say yes, some people say no… To vaccinate or not is a bigger concern to someone who has a huge flock of chickens or is running a poultry farm.

 You will need the minerals, though, so you can either order them from the hatchery or you can buy them at the local farm supply store.

 So you ordered your chicks and it might take them a week or so to arrive.
-In most cases the post office will call you once your chicks arrive so you pick them up.
+In most cases, the post office will call you once your chicks arrive so you can come to pick them up.

 A brooder – think 1/2 sq ft per bird for the start, therefore, what you use for a brooder will depend on the number of birds you are getting.
 It can be those plastic kid pools, cardboard put in a circle, a large bin, a wooden structure or box, a livestock water tub, or a wire cage (make sure the spaces in the wire are small enough so they can’t get out and that other animals like snakes can’t get in if you keep them outside).